Skip to main content

 Whether you’re seeking a new career or are going back to school after years in the workforce, understanding the types of associate degrees available is an important first step on your path to higher education.

-Meleena Eaton and the text Meleena Eaton.“For some students, they are right out of high school, while others ae coming back to school after years in the workforce,” said Meleena Eaton, an associate dean of business at Southern New Hampshire University (SNHU).
-“The shared commonality is that all students who enroll in an associate’s program do so because they see it as a benefit to their career path.”
+“For some students, they are right out of high school, while others are coming back to school after years in the workforce,” said Dr. Meleena Eaton, an executive director of academic effectiveness at Southern New Hampshire University (SNHU).
+“The shared commonality is that all students who enroll in an associate program do so because they see it as a benefit to their career path.”

-Keep reading to learn more from SNHU educational leaders about the types of associate degrees available and the benefits of earning a 2-year degree.
+Keep reading to learn more from SNHU educational leaders about the types of associate degrees available and the benefits of earning one.

 How Many Years is an Associate Degree?